EDF Newsletters & Updates

 - MP Dr Therese Coffey's response can be found here.

 The Sizewell Community Forum has been formed to allow interested parties to discuss the consultation.
-You can read the Minutes of their meetings, the latest on 27 March 2014, from the preceding link, as well as watching videos relating to progress of the consultation.
+You can read the Minutes of their meetings and much more, from the preceding link, as well as watching videos relating to progress of the consultation.

 The first stage of the consultation ended on 6 February 2013.
 The progression of Sizewell C to Stage 2 Consultation was linked to the Final Investment Decision for Hinkley Point C. In recognition of the lengthy period of time since Stage 1 and in response to feedback from communities and parishes, EDF Energy has added a further formal stage of consultation in order to maintain dialogue and increase the opportunity for the community to have their say on Sizewell C. They will now have a three-stage process rather than two.